Askodon/davinci_script/README.md

 chmod +x ./mov_script.sh
 ./mov_script.sh
 ```
-*   use of any dir: make executable alias.sh and use ./alias.sh that make command on .bashrc
+*   use of any dir: make executable alias.sh and use ./alias.sh that make command on .bashrc or .zshrc
 ```
 chmod +x ./alias.sh
 ./alias.sh